Crime

 -

-Those convicted of nonviolent crimes don’t need to be held in prison where the taxpayer foots the bill for their every expense.
-If they don’t pose a danger to others, they should be out in the community repairing whatever damage they’ve done through community service.
-This is cheaper, safer, and keeps the spouses and children of offenders from suffering unnecessarily when their loved one is incarcerated.
+Those convicted of nonviolent crimes don’t need to be held in prison where the taxpayer foots the bill for their every expense, instead they should work to fix the damage their crimes have caused.

 -